stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Allocator

-We next create a new allocator implementation to manage a group of memory pools:
+Next a second allocator implementation is created to manage a group of memory pools:

 ```java
 public class PoolAllocator implements Allocator {